bmccoard/AriloSprinkler-Firmware/README.md

 # AriloSprinkler-Firmware
 OpenSprinkler firmware variant based on the ESP32-WROOM (using port from J.Charer) and including Lora SX1262 (tested module is E22-900M30S-S1262) Long Range support.
-For the Lora support a so called "MirrorLink" driver has been developed and included allowing 2 stations to synchronize in a master(remote) / slave(station) mode and supporting the following commands (further ones in development):
+A so called "MirrorLink" driver has been developed and included allowing 2 stations to synchronize in a master(remote) / slave(station) via the long range SX1262 based transceivers.
+All communications are encrypted and protected against manipulation.  and supporting the following commands (further ones in development):

 - Test command synchronization -> Any manual valve control command in the web interface of the "remote" device will trigger the same command in the "station" device over the MirrorLink Lora protocol
 - Program synchronization  -> The creation or modification of programs with all relevant data in the web interface of the "remote" device will trigger the creation/modification of the program in the "station" device over the MirrorLink Lora protocol